 On September 15, 1821, began the Mexican War of Independence, which is celebrated as a national day, and which marked the birth of the modern Mexican state as we know it today, but did all of Mexico as a whole become independent?

-After the consummation of independence in 1821, the state of Chiapas, because of its geographical location, remained in a kind of limbo because it did not know if it was part of Guatemala, of Mexico, or if it would remain a colony of the Spanish Empire.
+After the consummation of independence in 1821, the state of Chiapas, because of its geographical location, remained in a kind of limbo because it did not know if it was part of Guatemala or Mexico, or if it would remain a colony of the Spanish Empire.

 For this reason, on August 28, 1821, in a meeting held by the residents of La Comitán, the independence of Chiapas was declared, by adhering to the Plan de Iguala proclaimed by Agustín Iturbide, in which Mexican independence was declared.

 According to the book "Question between Mexico and Guatemala" by Francisco Miguel Martínez, days, after the entity was proclaimed part of the Mexican Empire, in Guatemala the separation of the Chiapas province, was proclaimed.
-The agreement caused the annoyance of the Chiapanecos due to the restrictions of the Central American nation, so they again declared themselves part of Mexico.
+The agreement annoyed the Chiapanecos due to the restrictions of the Central American nation, so they again declared themselves part of Mexico.

 After the abdication of Iturbide, who had proclaimed himself emperor, and the failure of the plan of Iguala, Chiapas was disengaged from Mexico and the separation or accession returned to be the subject of controversy, for which the Supreme Provisional Board declared the separation of state from the Mexican nation.